dvdmtw98/blog/Post Vault/articles/2021-03-10-overthewire-bandit-level-20-level-21.md

 ### Solution

-We have an binary file that makes connection to user specified port and reads a line of text.
-If the text is same as the last level password we get next level password.
+We have a binary file that can request a reads a line of text from a user-specified port.
+If the text is the same as the last level's password we get the next level's password.

-So the first task that we need to do is setup an listener on any port on the system that will return the previous level password if we connect to that port using the binary file.
-We can setup an listener using the `netcat` command.
+So the first task that we need to do is set up a listener on any port on the system that will return the previous level password if we connect to that port using the binary file.
+We can set up a listener using the Netcat command.

 _(The password for the previous level is stored in_ `/etc/bandit_pass/bandit19` _which we found in the previous level)_